kavyamanohar/mlphon-web/README.md

-# Web interface for mlmorph Malayalam Morphology Analyser
+# Web interface for mlphon Malayalam Phonetic Analyser and Generator

 Flask based web interface for Malayalam Phonetic analyser and generator